DataShades/rekognition/README.md

 # What you'll need

 1. An S3 bucket
-2. An instance with IAM permissions
+2. An instance with IAM permissions:
    - Either via an IAM role attached to the instance (the simplest option), or;
    - Access/Secret keys in environment variables or saved within an AWS credentials file in your HOME directory
-   - For more information, see http://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html#credential-profiles
+   - For more information, see the [PHP SDK documentation](http://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html#credential-profiles).
 3. IAM permissions should allow:
    - Put/Get/List objects within the S3 bucket.
    - Access to Rekognition functions